 Regional Anesthesia: This is administered by injection near a nerve or bunch of nerves or the spinal cord.
 Sometimes a nerve may be damaged, causing unrelenting loss of feeling, weakness, or feeling very sore.
 As with any anesthesia, regional anesthesia also brings with it the potential for system toxicity.
 Other complications may include pulmonary problems and infection.

 General Anesthesia: This type of anesthesia slows the body’s natural throat functioning including swallowing, gagging, or coughing.
 Aspiration (when food or liquid becomes stuck in the respiratory tract) is another danger during general anesthesia.
-In order to avoid aspiration, an endotracheal tube may be inserted creating respiratory troubles such as muscle spasms in the larynx (laryngospasm) and bronchial tubes (bronchospasm).
+To avoid aspiration, an endotracheal tube may be inserted creating respiratory troubles such as muscle spasms in the larynx (laryngospasm) and bronchial tubes (bronchospasm).
 It could also trigger an increase in blood pressure (hypertension) and heart rate (tachycardia).
-Additional complications may include damage to the mouth, voice box, cause a sore throat, and hoarseness.
+Additional complications may include damage to the mouth, and voice box, a sore throat, and hoarseness.

 Even more serious side effects could result from general anesthesia such as fluctuations in blood pressure or heart rate, stroke, or heart attack.
 Severe illness injury or death caused by anesthesia is extremely rare and typically has something to do with errors in the surgical procedure.

 If you or a loved one has suffered due to anesthesiology errors, you may be entitled to financial compensation.
 The lawyers at Sweeney Law Firm specialize in medical malpractice law and will fight for you or your loved one if you’ve been the victim of an anesthesia error.
 There is no cost or obligation for us to evaluate your case.
 The Sweeney Law Firm works on a contingency fee basis.
 There is never a fee unless a recovery is made for you.